 - Intestines shut down

 - Tense, apprehensiveness, jitters

 Without the option of running away and working off the energy adrenaline produces, it stagnates in your body.
-Further, a chronic adrenaline response to stress can have significant impact on your physical health.
+Further, a chronic adrenaline response to stress can have a significant impact on your physical health.